Willmar Stingers: History

-On June 3, 2010, the franchise's first ever hit and run were recorded by former Willmar Cardinal and current Cleveland Guardians minor league coach Jordan Smith.
+The Stingers played their inaugural season in 2010, entering the league as an expansion team alongside the Wisconsin Rapids Rafters.
+On June 3, 2010, the franchise's first ever hit and run were recorded by former Willmar Cardinal and current Minnesota Twins minor league coach Jordan Smith.

 The Stingers were honored with the Northwoods League Organization of the Year Award in 2010.
 Stingers co-owner Marc Jerzak credited "Stingers fans, host families, sponsors and city officials" for "[making] the 2010 Inaugural season a memorable one."